 This has been proven with other sectors that rebounded.
-Shipping has been in terrible shape due to The Great Recession.
-But the exchange traded fund for shipping, Guggenheim Shipping (NYSE: SEA), is up nearly 37 percent for 2013.
+Shipping has been in terrible shape due to the Great Recession.
+But the exchange-traded fund for shipping, Guggenheim Shipping (NYSE: SEA), is up nearly 37 percent for 2013.
 It is the same story with the homebuilders ETF, SPDR S&P Homebuilders (NYSE: XHB), which rose more than 25 percent this year.

 It will always be “buy low, sell high” in any asset class.

 But the stock market offers a variety of ways to profit from that dictum.
-ETFs are a proven way to profit when an industry group has done poorly.
+ETFs are a proven way to profit when an industrial group has done poorly.
 When the sector recovers, the ETF will rise in value.
-It happened with the ETFs for shipping and homebuilders; and it should in the future with those for gold, coal, and copper.
+It happened with the ETFs for shipping and homebuilders, and it should in the future with those for gold, coal, and copper.
 Plus, you could always use a leveraged ETF to enhance your sector returns as well.